yashrajbharti/auto-generate-captions-video/README.md

 How can we prevent abuse or inaccurate captions from degrading the user experience?

-Solution: Provide an optional `confidence-threshold` attribute to control caption quality.
+Solution: Provide an optional `confidence` attribute to control caption quality.

 ## Considered alternatives